Tomlord88/devops/README.md

 # devops
-This contains all files needed by the Devops group to perform their task
+This is a read me file
+This is learning opportunity
+The script in the repo is to create users and do some other task You can run this using "bash script.sh" Thank you